Five months after I started offering vinyl wrap installation in Canada,

 Yes, some doors can be wrapped without removal.

-But the best finish and fastest workflow
+But the best finish — and the fastest workflow —

 comes from wrapping doors off-hinge.